noahpierau/Agapism-Manifesto/README.md

 While this definition sounds simple, the amount of work required to fully understand the core principles is significant.
 We must understand what it means to be, how to establish an open connection, what the different forms of energy are, and how we can enable a free flow.

 It is beyond the scope of this manifesto to go into detail on each of these principles, simply because there is too much information to share.
-We also believe that everyone should make up their own mind instead of relying on external authorities.
+We also believe that everyone should do their own research instead of relying on external experts.
 An overview of Love is given below:

 ### 1: being in an open connection
-The first principle of Love teaches us to [distinguish the being-mode](https://wiseandshinezine.com/2022/04/16/erich-fromm-on-having-versus-being/) from the having-mode.
+The first principle of Love teaches us to [distinguish the being-mode from the having-mode](https://wiseandshinezine.com/2022/04/16/erich-fromm-on-having-versus-being/).
 In the having-mode we categorize things and we try to manipulate or control them.
+This mode is needed to survive.
 In the being-mode we are not concerned with having something but rather by being or becoming something.
 These are things that an individual does not own or possess.
 One may lose some of their possessions or status during hardships, but what remains the same is who they are as a human being: the virtues and character traits such as courage, humility, honesty, integrity and compassion.
-The being mode is not a static state, it’s an ongoing process.
+The being mode is not static, it’s an ongoing process.

-Being in Love is a process of reciprocal opening.
-When we Love, we don’t relate to people categorically — in a passive way — but we transform and change our perspectives in order to open up.
-If this process is successful, Love can manifest in any relationship.
+Being in Love is a process of [reciprocal opening](https://www.youtube.com/watch?v=-o65qmyAeOM).
+When we Love, we don’t relate to people categorically — in a passive way — but we participate in an ongoing process of transforming our perspectives and opening up to each other.
+If this is successful, a connection is established and a relationship is possible.
 Being in relation to something or someone implies that there is an open connection.
 This can happen on multiple levels: we can relate to ourselves, to others, to a greater good such as an organization or a nation, and to a "smaller good" such as a bird, a flower, a stone or a grain of sand.

 Since ancient Greece, philosophers have tried to distinguish different types of relationships in which Love can manifest: